-All in all, the Management Board expects a positive business performance and net income in the 2016 financial year, at the AG level as well as for the Group.
+All in all, the Management Board continues to expect an overall positive business performance and net income in the 2016 financial year, at the AG level as well as for the Group.
 The course set in the last few years will also be adhered to in the 2016 financial year.
 The top objective is to maintain the income level of 2015 despite the imminent changes to the regulatory environment in Germany and the unclear remuneration situation in the UK or to even to achieve a slight improvement.
 The Group confirms that it has the relevant projects and potential needed to achieve these objectives.
 Risks are mainly related to potential project delays that could have a negative effect on commissioning and the sales of the projects planned for 2016.
-One concrete requirement for reaching the net income target is the successful commissioning of all projects sold and under construction in the current financial year as well as the contract yet to be signed for another major wind farm, which is currently still in the sales process.
+Therefore, reaching the net income target is in actual fact conditional upon all the projects that have been sold and are under construction in the current financial year being commissioned as planned and upon the valid conclusion of the contract for another major wind farm, which is currently in the process of being sold.